MajekDev/SimpleHomes/README.md

 To set a player's max homes limit with permissions use `simplehomes.sethome.max.<integer>`, replacing `<integer>` with the number of max homes.

+> Note: If you set a lower home limit than what has been set before, the lower limit will not overwrite the higher limit.
+Meaning if a player has, for example, a home limit of 5 and you set it to 3 via permissions, it will remain 5.
+To lower it you must manually edit the player's JSON file.

 ## Configuration

 The default `config.yml` is available [here](https://github.com/Majekdor/SimpleHomes/blob/master/src/main/resources/config.yml) where a handful of configuration options can be changed.
 To make these changes take effect run `/simplehomes reload`.
 If you have questions about the configuration or want to suggest a new configuration option you can discuss that in [Discord](https://discord.majek.dev).